VDB Comparison

 Give vectorhub editors a one-sentence-per-section outline, to show us what you want to communicate.
 This is a huge timesaver, and helps us make sure your article does what you want it to.

-Give an overview of where you're going in your Introduction.
-In your article itself, add clear headings and subheadings that give information and an overview to your readers.
-This will enable readers to navigate to relevant sections and search engines to scan it.
+Provide an overview of where your article is going in your Introduction.
+In the article body, add meaningful headings and subheadings that clearly indicate what you're going to discuss next.
+This will help readers navigate to relevant sections, and enable search engines to scan your content.

 Link (scroll-to-anchor) between concepts in your article (or to other articles on the platform) where it makes sense.